Slord6/Spice/README.md

  BRK 1 0 result
  ```

+ ## Interpreter

+ Invoking a Spice program take the following format:

+ `spice.exe .\prog.spice outputLevel`

+ Where `spice.exe` is the interpreter, `.\prog.spice` is a valid Spice source file and outputLevel is a number denoting the verbosity of the program.

+ Output levels are:
+ - PROGRAM = 0 (Least verbose, program output only)
+ - ERROR = 1
+ - DEBUG = 2
+ - INFO = 3 (Most verbose)

  ## Declaration
  In the above program, `;` is declared as the program delimiter (note newline characters are still accepted with a non-newline separator).
 Following the delimiter declaration is the declaration of all variables used in the program.
 In a module the order of varable declaration is important, as values passed to a module are loaded into each variable in declaration order.